About the Professional Experience Scheme

 Applications have now closed for our Professional Experience Scheme in our 2023/24 Season.
 Details of applications for 2024/25 will be available below in Spring 2024.

 Running in partnership with Ulster Youth Orchestra, the Professional Experience Scheme (PES) is designed for musicians who have left school and are studying/planning to study music at tertiary level, or have recently graduated, and are considering a career as an orchestral musician.

-Three times during the 2022/23 season, successful applicants will come to Belfast to join with the orchestra in rehearsals, and where appropriate, be invited to play in concerts.
-During these visits students will receive support and feedback from a dedicated mentor from within the orchestra, develop skills in auditioning, orchestral section playing, and observe and participate in the UO’s Learning and Community Engagement projects as well as taking part in a variety of other activities and training opportunities aimed at developing them personally and professionally.
+Three times between November and May, PES students will come to Belfast to join the orchestra in rehearsals, and where appropriate, be invited to play in concerts.
+During these visits students will receive support and feedback from a dedicated mentor in the orchestra, including one to one lessons with their mentor, develop skills in auditioning, orchestral section playing, and after specialist training with UO Animateur Jonathan Simmance, participate in the UO’s Learning and Community Engagement projects, as well as taking part in a variety of other opportunities aimed at developing them personally and professionally.

 The PES students will visit the Ulster Orchestra together as a cohort and each visit will include a group session for all students and their mentors, to provide collective support and encouragement throughout the Season.

 Students are paid the full professional rate for their participation in performances.
 There is no charge to participate in the scheme and your flights and accommodation will be paid for by the Ulster Orchestra.

 We're proud to be working in partnership with the Ulster Orchestra.
 The Professional Experience Scheme is a unique opportunity to gain insight into the orchestra profession through a visceral and rewarding experience as led by a group of exceptional musicians and staff that really care.
 Black Lives in Music and the Ulster Orchestra are united in our passion to help develop a professional sector where everyone can belong.
 If your skills match the requirements then the Professional Experience Scheme is your next step.